-In order to conduct North American Standard Inspections with a performance-based brake tester (PBBT), the inspector shall:
+In order to conduct brake inspections with a performance-based brake tester (PBBT), the operator shall:

-- Complete a CVSA-approved North American Standard Inspection PBBT Test Procedures and Guidelines for Use in Enforcement Course and pass the CVSA-approved exam with a score of 80 percent or higher.
-If a student fails the initial test, there may be one re-test. - In addition to the training or testing requirements above, the inspector trainee must complete at least eight North American Standard Inspections with a PBBT under the supervision of a PBBT-certified inspector, who should evaluate the inspector for knowledge of the regulations and proficiency in the PBBT process.
+- Complete a CVSA-approved North American Standard Inspection PBBT Test Procedures and Guidelines for Use in Enforcement Course and pass the CVSA-approved exam with a score of 80% or higher.
+If a student fails the initial test, there may be one re-test. - In addition to the training or testing requirements above, the operator trainee must complete at least eight tests with a PBBT under the supervision of a PBBT-certified operator, who should evaluate the operator for knowledge of the regulations and proficiency in the PBBT process.
 These inspections should be completed as soon as practicable, but no later than six months after passing the written exam.

-Inspectors who successfully complete this training are qualified to utilize a PBBT during the North American Standard Inspection.
+Operators who successfully complete this training are qualified to utilize a PBBT.